Nick Woltemade transfer news: Newcastle agree club-record £69m deal for Stuttgart forward to increase chances of Alexander Isak exit

 Newcastle have opened the door for Liverpool to make a British-record bid for Alexander Isak.

-The potential signing of Nick Woltemade - who is arriving on Tyneside tonight - increases the likelihood of Isak leaving for Liverpool with less than four days left of the transfer window.
+The potential signing of Nick Woltemade - who arrived on Tyneside on Thursday and has now completed his medical - increases the likelihood of Isak leaving for Liverpool with less than four days left of the transfer window.

 The Magpies have agreed to pay £64.86m (€75m) plus £4.3m (€5m) in add-ons for the Stuttgart forward, taking the total package just north of £69m and surpassing the £63m they paid for Isak three years ago.